-A proper blood count is required to be a candidate for elective plastic surgery.
-In otherwise healthy individuals, a low blood count is the most common reason for surgical cancellation or postponement.
+A proper hemoglobin levels for plastic surgery is required to be a candidate for elective plastic surgery in NY C. In otherwise healthy individuals, a low blood count is the most common reason for surgical cancellation or postponement.
 Let’s talk in more detail about:

 - what a low blood count means

 - what causes a low blood count?

 - what can be done to treat a low blood count?

 What Testing is Required Before My Plastic Surgery?

 It is necessary for you to be in optimal physical shape to be eligible for cosmetic surgery.
 Unlike other procedures that may be considered necessary, like gall bladder removal, appendectomy, heart surgery, gynecological surgeries, etc., cosmetic surgery is entirely elective.
 It is something you want, but not something you need.